henry2004y/VisAnaJulia/README.md

 ## Acknowledgments

-* All the nice guys who share their codes
+* All the nice guys who share their codes!